top of page

 It is Historical & Time-Tested:

-• Classical education has produced the world’s greatest leaders, thinkers, writers, artists, inventors, scientists, and theologians in the history of Western civilization.
+• Classical education has produced the greatest leaders, thinkers, writers, artists, inventors, scientists, and theologians in the history of Western civilization.

-• Students participate in the Great Conversation—the ongoing dialogue of writers and thinkers who are referencing, building on, and refining the work of their predecessors.
+• Students participate in the "Great Conversation"—the ongoing dialogue among writers and thinkers who reference, build upon, and refine the work of their predecessors.

 It is Biblical:

-• Classical Lutheran education embodies both the sound doctrine and the educational model that are essential to training up our children in the faith.
+• Classical Lutheran education embodies both the sound doctrine and the educational model that are essential to training up our children in the Christian faith.

-• The furtherance of classical Lutheran education is essential to the preservation of the Lutheran church in training up young people in the Christian faith.
+• The advancement of classical Lutheran education is crucial to the preservation of the historical Lutheran Church.

 bottom of page